mesosphere/dcos-docs-site/1.11/release-notes/1.11.0-beta3/index.md

 <a name="breaking-changes"></a>
 # Breaking Changes

-- Upgrades not supported in 1.11 Beta 1.
+- Upgrades not supported in 1.11 Beta 3.
-  Upgrades from 1.10 to 1.11 are _not supported_ in 1.11 Beta 1.
+  Upgrades from 1.10 to 1.11 are _not supported_ in 1.11 Beta 3.

-- Marathon Networking API Changes in 1.5
-  The networking section of the Marathon API has changed significantly in version 1.5.
-Marathon can still accept requests using the 1.4 version of the API, but it will always reply with the 1.5 version of the app definition.
-This will break tools that consume networking-related fields of the service definition.
-[View the documentation](https://github.com/mesosphere/marathon/blob/master/docs/docs/networking.md). <!-- linking to the marathon doc until I port the relevant information to the dc/os site -->

 # <a name="known-issues"></a>Known Issues and Limitations